Tech Industry Gold degree leads to work placement in Australia

-Alex Holmes achieved a first-class ITMB degree from the University of Hertfordshire.
+Alex Holmes achieved a first-class Tech Industry Gold accredited degree from the University of Hertfordshire.
 He also secured a sandwich year in Australia.
 He explains how making the most of all the opportunities offered were key to achieving great results.

 What were the highlights?

-The highlight of my time on the ITMB degree was having access to businesses and the opportunity to network with other students, particularly at the Tech Partnership Degrees employer/student events.
+The highlight of my time on the Tech Industry Gold accredited degree was having access to businesses and the opportunity to network with other students, particularly at the Student/Employer events organised by Tech Partnership Degrees.
 These bi-annual events comprise networking between employers and students and a series of competitions judged by employers.

 What were the challenges?

 One of the biggest challenges was time management.
 Enjoying your time at university is vital but the balance between study and social life is important too.

 What led you to a study abroad in Australia?